Keyboard shortcuts

 With your application built and your database migrated, you’re ready to deploy your Cloesce application to Cloudflare Workers.
 Deployment is done through the Wrangler CLI.

-1. Modify cloesce.config.json
+1. Modify cloesce.config.ts

 2. Configure Wrangler bindings